 For beachy fun in Vietnam, Nha Trang is king.
-The well-maintained beach stretches for six kilometers along the shoreline of central Nha Trang city and during summer is packed with local families on vacation as well as foreign visitors.
+The well-maintained beach stretches for six kilometers along the shoreline of central Nha Trang city and, during summer, is packed with local families on vacation and foreign visitors.

-There is excellent swimming here with designated swimming areas and manicured lounging areas that make it a great option for relaxing days soaking up the sun and sand.
+There is excellent swimming here, with designated swimming areas and manicured lounging areas, making it a great option for relaxing days soaking up the sun and sand.
 If you do get bored of sunbathing, the ancient Po Nagar Cham Towers are just to the north across the Xom Bong Bridge and have been used as a place of worship here since at least the 7th century.

 10. Cu Chi Tunnels